Maximum Likelihood Estimation of Sparse Networks with Missing Observations: Introduction

 \subsection{Outline of the paper}

 The present paper is devoted to the theoretical study of the maximum likelihood estimator in sparse network models with missing observations.
 First, we provide an oracle bound for the risk of the maximum likelihood estimator of the matrix of connections probabilities from a partial observation of the adjacency matrix $\bA$.
-Our results hold under fairly general assumptions on the missing observations scheme and we show that the maximum likelihood estimator matches the minimax optimal rates of convergence in a variety of scenarii.
-Second, we provide an adaptive version of our estimator which, in particular, does not require the knowledge of the sparsity parameter $\rho_n$.
+Our results hold under fairly general assumptions on the missing observations scheme and we show that the maximum likelihood estimator matches the minimax optimal rates of convergence in a variety of scenarii, while being fully adaptative to the missing data scheme.
+Second, we provide a parameter-free version of our estimator which, in particular, does not require the knowledge of the sparsity parameter $\rho_n$.
 We also bound the Kullback-Leibler divergence between the true matrix of connections probabilities and its block constant approximation, and derive an optimal choice for the number of communities defining the maximum likelihood estimator.
+We show that the maximum likelihood estimator can be approximated using tractable variational methods, and we provide a bound on the risk of the variational estimator.